mafarain/money/README.md

 To use the Rails functionality, install money as a plugin, or require 'money/rails'.
 This version is compatible with Rails 2.2.
 For compatibility with previous versions of Rails, check out the rails-2.1 branch.

-== Class configuration
+### Class configuration

 Two const class variables are available to tailor Money to your needs.
 If you don't need currency exchange at all, just ignore those.

-=== Default Currency
+### Default Currency

 By default Money defaults to USD as its currency.
 This can be overwritten using

   Money.default_currency = "CAD"

 If you use rails, the environment.rb is a very good place to put this.

-=== Currency Exchange
+### Currency Exchange

 The second parameter is a bit more complex.
 It lets you provide your own implementation of the currency exchange service.
 By default Money throws an exception when trying to call .exchange_to.

 A second minimalist implementation is provided which lets you supply custom exchange rates:

   Money.bank = VariableExchangeBank.new
   Money.bank.add_rate("USD", "CAD", 1.24515)
   Money.bank.add_rate("CAD", "USD", 0.803115)
   Money.us_dollar(100).exchange_to("CAD") => Money.ca_dollar(124)
   Money.ca_dollar(100).exchange_to("USD") => Money.us_dollar(80)

-There is nothing stopping you from creating bank objects which scrape www.xe.com for the current rates or just return rand(2)

-== Code

-If you have any improvements please email them to tobi [at] leetsoft.com